ronna-s/go-cache/README.md

 })
 ```

-TBD: signature - should probably let the store scan the result to the object
+TBD: signature - should probably let the store scan the result to an object

 ###Batch operations - pipeline